 How to train in Chemical Pathology?

-After completion of the primary degree in medicine (e.g. bachelor of medicine and bachelor of surgery) and internship and community service training a prospective trainee can then enter an accredited training programme.
+After completing a primary degree in medicine (Bachelor of Medicine and Bachelor of Surgery (MBChB)), internship and community service training a prospective trainee can then enter an accredited training programme.

 What is the role of Chemical Pathology